bryanpx/etcd-ansible/README.md

 ansible_ssh_user=root
 ansible_ssh_pass=Password
 ```
-## Configure inventory file with multiple network interfaces
+## Scenario 2: configure inventory file with multiple network interfaces
-The example below tells installation script to install etcd on 7.0.51.x. `ansible_ssh_user` and `ansible_ssh_pass` are the ssh user name and password to all these VMs.
+The example below tells installation script to install etcd on 192.168.9.x. `ansible_ssh_user` and `ansible_ssh_pass` are the ssh user name and password to all these VMs.

 ```
 # cat inv_vmpriviateip.yml